9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 You should now be able to see a problem: we have to use a function with a different name for every different type that we want to be able to compare.
-That\'s inefficient and annoying.
-It\'s much more convenient to be able to just use `==` to compare anything.
+That's inefficient and annoying.
+It's much more convenient to be able to just use `==` to compare anything.
 It may also be useful to write generic functions such as `/=` that could be implemented in terms of `==`, and valid for almost anything.
 By having a generic function that can compare anything, we can also make our code generic: if a piece of code only needs to compare things, then it ought to be able to accept any data type that the compiler knows how to compare.
-And, what\'s more, if new data types are added later, the existing code shouldn\'t have to be modified.
+And, what's more, if new data types are added later, the existing code shouldn't have to be modified.

-Haskell\'s type classes are designed to address all of these things.
+Haskell's type classes are designed to address all of these things.

 ## What are type classes?